 As you enter the park ( There is a fee, but we felt it was much safer to park inside the park then save on a few dollars and park at the edge of the highway.
 For details check here ) and enter in the South parking lot you are immediately in a different environment from the breathtaking coastal views.

 The falls are along a short, easy access 1km (.6mile) trail.
 You walk into a tunnel that cuts under the highway then come out to find a view you will treasure forever.

 If you are lucky enough you can also see whales and condors from this beautiful spot.

-There are many other trails to explore in the park which we unfortunately didn’t get to try out as we only had one day to enjoy the area.
+There are many other trails to explore in the park which we, unfortunately, didn’t get to try out as we only had one day to enjoy the area.
 It is also worth noting you will not be able to get to the beach from taking the short trail we took.

 Our next stop took a little finding.

 To get there take a left onto Sycamore Canyon Road.
-As this is unsignposted the name’s not going to help much.
-Instead look for a sealed road between the Big Sur Station and the Post Office.
+As this is not signposted the name’s not going to help much.
+Instead, look for a sealed road between the Big Sur Station and the Post Office.